-Remember if you are relaxed you can’t be tense!
+Remember, if you are relaxed you can’t be tense!

 “Take rest; a field that has rested gives a bountiful crop” Ovid

-This involves counting your breaths using a watch initially but as you get used to the process and how it feels you will find that you can time it more naturally yourself.
+Paced breathing involves counting your breaths using a watch initially but as you get used to the process and how it feels you will find that you can time it more naturally yourself.

 Level 1: Breathe in over 2 seconds, hold for 8 seconds, breathe out over 4 seconds.